Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 </br>

 As per above handlers appropriate usage questioning
-</br> lets consider it for a sceanrio (validate salary) before updating or creating entry in table
+</br> lets consider it for a sceanrio (validate salary greater than 1 million) before updating or creating entry in table
 </br> following question suits as shown below
 </br>